B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/rules/rulesen.md

 - Three or more offenses: Warn

 ### <a id="7.12"></a><span style="color: #0088CC">7.12 Hijacking a Transport</span>
-Hijacking a prisoner transport on the highway is allowed if the leader or at least 2 members of your group are in these transports.
-An alliance between 2 groups/mafias to hijack a transport is allowed.
+Hijacking a prisoner transport is allowed anywhere outside the city if the leader or at least 2 members of your group are in the transport.
+An alliance between 2 mafias (official/unofficial) is allowed in order to hijack a transport.
+The minimum number of people required to perform a hijacking is 3.

 <span style="color: red">Sanctions:</span>

-- First offense: 50-100 Checkpoints
+- First offense: warn
-- Second offense: 200 Checkpoints
+- Second offense: 3-day ban
-- Three or more offenses: Warn

 ### <a id="7.13"></a><span style="color: #0088CC">7.13 Member limits for illegalities</span>
 **Gang** - A group of maximum 10 people not recognized by the syndicate.